 Roy Hunter, a contractor and environmentalist, started the company after becoming frustrated with the amount of materials he saw getting thrown away on construction sites.
 He pooled finances with a few family members and leased an empty 2-acre field in Woodinville, Washington, as the site of the first store.
 The first inventory consisted of salvaged lumber and beams from the demolition of a Fred Meyer store in north Seattle.

 Over time, the business developed.
 Lawson Schaller and Michael Armstrong, later to become co-owners of Second Use, and others joined the staff, helping organize the store.
 Racks were constructed to house different types of materials and limit the ill effects of rain and wind.

 The original letterhead shows the “2nd Saves” logo that served for several years:

 Seattle Store Opens

 Within a couple of years, with business growing, Roy envisioned a store in the city of Seattle, closer to the population, and, as it turned out…the dump.
-In 1997, the Seattle store opened in its current location on Second Avenue South in the South Park neighborhood.
+In 1997, the Seattle store opened in its South Park location.
 An early photo shows the company pickup parked in the yard.

 In 1998, founder Roy Hunter was diagnosed with a rapidly growing brain tumor, which turned fatal about a year later.
 In the midst of this loss, Lawson Schaller and Michael Armstrong took over ownership of the business, continuing to build on the foundation established by Roy.